Who We Are

 The Pretty Brown Girl Foundation is committed to utilizing our platform to speak out against injustice while addressing the community’s need of reducing the effects of overt and subtle forms of bias towards Black and Brown Girls with issues pertaining to gender and racial inequality.
 We invite you to get involved by supporting our work, volunteering during International Pretty Brown Girl Day or becoming a sponsor for our Pretty Brown Girl HBCU Scholarship Program where we seek to provide 100 Black and Brown girls with scholarships each year to attend Historically Black Colleges and Universities (HBCU’s).

-This Giving Tuesday, you can invest in The Pretty Brown Girl Foundation with our new campaign, “Protect Black and Brown Girls”.
+You can support Black and Brown girls by investing in The Pretty Brown Girl Foundation.
 We are committed to utilizing our platform to speak out against injustice while addressing the community’s need of reducing the effects of overt and subtle forms of bias towards Black and Brown Girls with issues pertaining to gender and racial inequality.

 Protecting our girls means protecting their mental health and breaking the cycle of dismissive approaches to intersectionality just like we did for Grace, a 15-year-old Black girl in Michigan who was sentenced to juvenile detention for incomplete online coursework as a violation to her probation.
 Pretty Brown Girl Foundation advocated on behalf of Grace, raising awareness and funds to support her legal and counseling needs.
 We are grateful that she was released and is now thriving at her new school.